Energy bill rebates, grants & support 2026: who qualifies in the UK?

 • Clear next steps and guidance

-The most direct option is to compare tariffs and consider switching, especially if you’re out of contract.
-You can also ask your supplier about affordable repayment plans, check meter type suitability, and explore insulation/heating improvements where possible.
+The most direct option is to compare tariffs and consider switching, especially if you’re out of contract and sitting on a capped variable tariff.
+With the July 2026 cap at 26.11p/kWh for electricity and 7.33p/kWh for gas, a competitive fixed deal can help.
+You can also ask your supplier about affordable repayment plans and check whether efficiency improvements are possible.

 Check your options today

-Rebates can help if you qualify—but you can also take control by finding a tariff that better fits your household.
-Compare whole-of-market home energy options with EnergyPlus.
+Rebates and grants can help if you qualify — but you can also take control by finding a tariff that better fits your household.
+Compare whole-of-market home energy options with EnergyPlus against the current July 2026 price cap.

 Households only.
-For official rebate rules, refer to GOV.UK, your supplier, and your local council.
+For official scheme rules, refer to GOV.UK, your supplier, and your local council.

 Quick eligibility reminder